ARTIST | EDUCATOR | LEADER

 Systems & Ecosystems in the HOER Forest was a project-based, STEAM curriculum developed for students and teachers.
 The project ultimately encompassed a unit of study comprised of multiple learning modules and lesson plans that integrated Art, Science, Technology, and Creative Writing taking as a starting point “The Forest” in Meow Wolf’s House of Eternal Return (HOER) in Santa Fe, New Mexico.

-The teacher, Elaine Blaser from Carlos Gilbert Elementary School reported, “it was by far the most successful experience I had in teaching the subject matter.”
+The teacher, Elaine Blaser from Carlos Gilbert Elementary School reported, “It was by far the most successful experience I had in teaching the subject matter.”

 All images and text copyright Meow Wolf, Santa Fe, NM